moorepants/dissertation/preface.rst

    realized that I'd cut a tube too long and the geometry was very different than I'd planned.

-.. [#] The equations derived here are slightly incorrect.
+.. [#equations] The equations derived here are slightly incorrect.

-.. [#] I remember this being a poor presentation on my part.
+.. [#sandiego] I remember this being a poor presentation on my part.
 I arrived in San Diego after living for a year in the Netherlands.
 My mind was lost in experiencing everything I missed about my home country and I couldn't focus on properly preparing for the presentation.